-Once a student has submitted an admission application to the college and has participated in the placement and orientation process, the next step is to officially register (enroll) in specific classes.
+Once a student has submitted an CCCApply Admission Application to the college and has participated in the SSSP (Student Success and Support Program) process.
+The next step is to officially register (enroll) in specific classes.
 Napa Valley College offers students two ways to register for classes:

 - Online Registration through WebAdvisor.

 - Walk-in Registration.
 Registering in person at either our main Napa campus or our Upper Valley Campus.